ray-project/ray/doc/source/serve/tutorials/java.md

 :start-after: docs-deploy-start
 ```

-The `Deployment.create` makes a `Deployment` object named "strategy".
-After executing `Deployment.deploy`, this "strategy" deployment is deployed in the instance of Ray Serve with 4 replicas, and we can access it for distributed parallel computing.
+The `Deployment.create` makes a Deployment object named "strategy."
+After executing `Deployment.deploy`, this "strategy" deployment is deployed in the instance of Ray Serve with four replicas, and we can access it for distributed parallel computing.

 ## Testing the Ray Serve Deployment